Fuhrer-Riyan/DPS-Fest-Problem-A-2023/README.md

 DAY 6 Morning : 1 Pokémon added (38+1 Pokémon in the machine)

-Therefore, Okarin himself had to add 4 Pokémons to get 39 Pokémons frim the Pokémon-Multiplier.
+Therefore, Okarin himself had to add 4 Pokémons to get 39 Pokémons from the Pokémon-Multiplier.

 OTHER TEST  CASES THAT CAN BE REFERRED TO :